pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 3944    AUDIT  Node           clark     Deleted the 'machine' 'sweet-urchin'.
 ```

-This is a long (but varied) listing, so there are many questions you might answer with these events.
-Now consider the following questions:
+This is a long (but varied) listing, so there are many questions you might be able to answer:

 1. Who deployed `comic-muskox`?